We extend warm greetings to those who are new to the Guild, and gratitude

 event in New York, honoring Dame Judi Dench

 at Broadway’s Barrymore Theatre.
-In 2000
+And in 2000

 the Guild crossed the Atlantic for a toast to Kenneth